ianmarshall007/ianmarshall007.github.io/_posts/2017-03-11-sasha-relaxes-with-her-very-own-christian-grey.markdown

 - shades of grey
 - toy
 - wand
+description: Short Story about how Sasha relaxes with her very own Christian Grey who is in fact a massage therapist from Cape Town.
 ---

 Sasha set the book down and pulled the bullet vibe away from her still clenching pussy.
 Her chest heaved with each ragged breath.
 The trilogy, [50 Shades of Grey](https://en.wikipedia.org/wiki/Fifty_Shades_(novel_series)), was much more exhilarating than she had anticipated.
 Having just finished the final book in the series, she was ready for more – maybe to experience her own adventure.
 Maybe to get a version of her very own Christian Grey.